Homeomorphisms of surfaces that preserve continuously differentiable curves: Example elements from

 Since $P^{-1}$ can be described identically, then $P^{-1}$ also maps every $C^1$ curve to a $C^1$ curve.
 Thus $P$ is an element of $\thomeo \!\left(\mathbb{R}^2\right)$ that is not differentiable at the points $(2^{-n},0)$. \end{proof}

-In addition, this construction works whether or not the point $x_{\infty} = (0,0)$ supported on all of $\mathbb{R}^2$ is included.
+In addition, this construction also works when point $x_{\infty} = (0,0)$ is non-differentiable and has support on the region of $\mathbb{R}^2$ where $|y|>|x|$.
 So the set of non-differentiable points for elements of $\thomeo(S)$ does not have to be a closed set nor finite.